Fields¶

 -

-This field can store uuid value, but with the option to add binary compression.
+- UUID Field - This field can store uuid value, but with the option to add binary compression. - If used as a primary key, it will auto-generate a UUID4 by default. - binary_compression(bool):

 Postgres¶